zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you're using :doc:`personal access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the ``testmode`` query string parameter is available.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the ``testmode`` query string parameter is available.
 You must pass this as a parameter in the query string if you want to retrieve a payment that was created in test mode.

 .. list-table::
    :widths: auto